-Infused with warm vanilla flavor, this creamy baked custard is topped with hardened caramelized sugar that needs to be cracked open to enjoy.
+Infused with warm vanilla flavor, this creamy baked custard is topped with hardened caramelized sugar.
 Otherwise known as crème brûlée, this simple and elegant dessert can be made at home for all your special occasions!

 Table of Contents